Japanese knot design duality collection martial arts philosophy balance yin yang

 Behind The Shirt

-The Genesis of Shisa
+The Origin of SHISA

-when we started thinking about what later became SHISA, our first intent was to make apparel that resonates with the things we are interested in.
+when we started thinking about what later turned into SHISA, our first intent was to make apparel that resonates with the things we are interested in.
 Weaving martial arts, philosophical concepts and street culture into one aesthetical theme.
 Make it interesting, make it fun and let it be more to us (and hopefully you as well) than just another piece of outfit.

 In the wake of our upcoming release "Duality" we invite you for a quick walk through the thoughts and ideas behind it.

-Opposing Forces: The Philosophy of Duality
+Opposing Forces - The Philosophy of Duality

 The theme of duality is as old as humans consciously walk the face of the earth.
 Bound to the circadiane rythm, naturally drawn to the light and being cautious in the dark.
 It's not only engraved in our DNA but also in our views on the world.
 Many religious and philosophical concepts are based on ideas of opposing and paradox forces as a driver behind our daily actions.

-True Blue: The Colors of Samurai and Shinto
+True Blue - The Colors of Samurai and Shinto

 We are fascinated with the fact that especially in Japanese culture there is intention and meaning in almost everything.
 Which is one of the reasons why we want to make not just cool looking shirt designs but create with concept and respect to detail.